ori0nis/sistema-tareas-javafx/README.md

-Welcome to my first attempt at JavaFx programming!
+## Welcome to Sistema de Tareas, my first attempt at JavaFx programming! 🚀

 Sistema de Tareas is a simple task management system where you can add, modify or delete tasks that are allocated in a SQL database, and connected to the JavaFx visual interface using Springboot, JPA and Hibernate.